asyncapi/website/pages/docs/tutorials/studio-document-validation.md

 Now let's experiment with an invalid file to see how errors are displayed and how to make that file valid again.

 ## Copy invalid AsyncAPI document
-Let's pretend we have an invalid AsyncAPI document.
+Let's pretend you have an invalid AsyncAPI document.

 1. Open [Studio](https://studio.asyncapi.com/).